 We will comply with the tender offer rules or proxy rules, as applicable, when conducting redemptions in connection with our business combination.
 Despite our compliance with these rules, if a stockholder fails to receive our tender offer or proxy materials, as applicable, such stockholder may not become aware of the opportunity to redeem its shares.
 In addition, the tender offer documents or proxy materials, as applicable, that we will furnish to holders of our public shares in connection with our initial business combination will describe the various procedures that must be complied with in order to validly tender or redeem public shares.
-For example, we may require our public stockholders seeking to exercise their redemption rights, whether they are record holders or hold their shares in "street name," to either tender their certificates to our transfer agent prior to the date set forth in the tender offer documents or proxy materials mailed to such holders, or up to two business days prior to the vote on the proposal to approve the business combination in the event that a stockholder fails to comply with these or any other procedures, its shares may not be redeemed.
+For example, we may require our public stockholders seeking to exercise their redemption rights, whether they are record holders or hold their shares in "street name," to either tender their certificates to our transfer agent prior to the date set forth in the tender offer documents or proxy materials mailed to such holders, or up to two business days prior to the vote on the proposal to approve the business combination in the event we distribute proxy materials, or to deliver their shares to the transfer agent electronically.
+In the event that a stockholder fails to comply with these or any other procedures, its shares may not be redeemed.
 See the section of this prospectus entitled "Proposed Business - Redemption Rights for Public Stockholders upon Completion of our Initial Business Combination - Tendering Stock Certificates in Connection with a Tender Offer or Redemption Rights."